diolkaee/Alexandria/README.md

 - `Archive`: Archive your books by scanning their barcode or entering an ISBN
 - `Search`: Search your archive by Author or Title
 - `Rating & Notes`: Rate your reading experience & Save your thoughts
 - `Marking`: Books can be marked e.g. to save whether you've already read them
+- `Accessibility`: The entire app is accessible by a screenreader

 ## Modules
 - `app`: The application or presentation layer.
 Contains layouts, fragments, viewmodels, databinding adapters, resources, etc.